PlugDev-class/PlugDev-class/README.md

 ⚡ Fun fact: I have a dog.
 His name is Spike! <3<br>

 <h1>Active teams</h1>
-Currently I'm only in the lovely team of GreenV.tk<br>
+Currently I'm only in the lovely team PeaxeMC<br>
 You want me in your team?
 Ask in my emails! plugdev@outlook.com<br>
 <br>
 <h1>Everything else</h1>